Fr0sT-Brutal/awesome-pascal/README.md

 * [ATViewer](https://sourceforge.net/projects/atviewer) - Delphi components to view various file types: text, binary, images, multimedia, webpages, etc.
 // *Used in Universal Viewer software.
 Could be used to display hex dumps, features fast display of unlimited size files/streams.
 Supports Total Commander Lister plugins.*

-* [ATImageMap](http://sourceforge.net/projects/atviewer/files/ATImageMap/) is a component designed to show many images (parts of the whole image) as a single map.
+* [ATImageMap](http://sourceforge.net/projects/atviewer/files/ATImageMap) is a component designed to show many images (parts of the whole image) as a single map.
 For example, you may have array of images, 200 by X, and 100 by Y - control will show them as a single map.
 Component also allows to draw paths: each path consists of many lines, points, and icons.

+* [TChromeTabs](http://code.google.com/p/delphi-chrome-tabs) is a comprehensive implementation of Google Chrome's tabs for Delph7 - Delphi XE7

 ## Other GUI

 * [GMLib](https://code.google.com/p/gmlibrary) (Google Maps Library) are components for Delphi/C++ Builder that encapsulate the GoogleMaps API to administrate a map, markers, polygons, rectangles, polylines,...
 All objects that you can put into a map.

+* [VCL Styles Utils](https://code.google.com/p/vcl-styles-utils) is a collection of classes and style hooks, which extend, fix QC reports and add new features to the VCL Styles.
+// *Collection of patches/enhancements that promote stock VCL style engine to a new level.
+Styling for Inno setup and NSIS also available.*

 ## Database